travetto/travetto/module/base/README.md

       *  `coerce`, will attempt to force values from `b` to fit the types of `a`, and if it can't it will error out
       *  `strict`, will error out if the types do not match
    *  `uuid(len: number)` generates a simple uuid for use within the application.
+   *  `allowDenyMatcher(rules[])` builds a matching function that leverages the rules as an allow/deny list, where order of the rules matters.
+Negative rules are prefixed by '!'.

 ## CLI - build